leventkaracan/dicomogan/README.md

 consider the orientation factor as a dynamic dimension taking 15 different values.
 We have 19.2K train and 4.8K test videos with 15 frames and simple text descriptions for each video.

-If you use this dataset in your work, please cite related work in [3D Shapes dataset].
+If you use this dataset in your work, please cite related work in [3D Shapes dataset](https://github.com/deepmind/3d-shapes).

 ### Fashion Video